glennsl/reason-react-quick-start/quick-start.md

 * `render` is, as you'd expect, the function that's called when the component is to be rendered.

 The actual component is defined by the second piece of black magic: `include ReactRe.CreateComponent Welcome`.
 Under the hood this will create a `comp` variable, which is the actual component and, as we'll learn later, is important for js interop.
 It will also create a `wrapProps` function, which we then use to define the `createElement` function, and which really just translates our properties from a labeled argument form (`::name`) into the form of a record that fits our `props` type.

+### The elusive "component bag"

+Since idiomatic Reason/OCaml code does not use `this`, rehydrate defines a data structure that's called the "component bag" which fulfills the same role.
+Which is to avoid having to spcify every damn thing you might want to use, just in case.
+Therefore many of the functions you define on your components, like the `render` function, will get passed a "component bag".
+It is a record of the shape `{props, state, updater, refSetter, instanceVars, setState}`, and you'll usually want to destructure the argument directly.
+If you need access to the state, you just add that like so: `let render { props, state } => ...`

 ### Look, ma, no magic!